 A telomere is the end of a DNA chromosome.
 Each of our autosomal and sex chromosomes has two telomeres.

 The “T” of the four bases that make up DNA.
 The other bases are adenine (A), cytosine (C), and guanine (G).
 Thymine always pairs with adenine.

 The amount of time or number of generations since individuals have shared a common ancestor.
 Since mutations occur at random, the estimate of the TMRCA is not an exact number (i.e., 7 generations), but rather a probability distribution.
 As more information is compared, the TMRCA estimate becomes more refined.

 A transition is a type of change in the genetic code (mutation).
 Examples are A < -> G and C < -> T.

 The passage of genetic material from one generation to the next.

 A transversion is a type of change in the genetic code (mutation).
 Examples are A < -> C and G < -> T.

 The most common Y-DNA haplotypes found in Europe’s most common Y-DNA haplogroup, R-M269.

-One of the two sex chromosomes, X and Y. X is the sex chromosome that is present in both sexes, singly in males and doubly in females.
+One of the two sex chromosomes, X and Y. The X-chromosome is passed down from mother to child.
+X is the sex chromosome that is present in both sexes, singly in males and doubly in females.

 A graphic representation of the Y-DNA haplogroups according to the Y-Chromosome Consortium (YCC) classification.
 Haplogroup names and major clades are labeled and mutation names are given along the branches of the trees.